 - Saving space by displaying everything on a single page

-- Making it possible to list your store’s entire inventory in a single table, or to pick and choose which items you want to include
+- Making it possible to list your store’s entire inventory in a single shop page, or to pick and choose which items you want to include

 As one customer put it: